JuliaReverse/NiGaussianMixture.jl/README.md

   evals/sample:     1
 ```

-Note: this result is not yet fully optimized.
+Note: the memory usage is not yet fully optimized.
+We can still trade some space for time.